Multiplicand and Multiplier

 But the product, that is, the amount you get after you multiply is the same so why bother even talking about it?
 Why is there debate?
 Why is one more/most correct?

-Because numbers describe reality numerically that's why and because syntax matters.
+Because numbers describe reality numerically that's why, and because syntax matters.
+WHAT are you multiplying, how many times. he what comes first not the how many.

 The order is universally LxWxH.